Mohasindawal/Parallex-Effect-Website/README.md

 ## Project Overview

 This repository houses a simple yet captivating website that demonstrates the Parallax Effect using HTML and CSS.
 The Parallax Effect is a scrolling technique that creates a sense of depth by moving different elements on the page at different speeds.
-It adds an engaging and dynamic aspect to web design, and I wanted to explore this technique right from the start of my learning journey.
+It adds an engaging and dynamic aspect to web design, and I wanted to explore this techniques right from the start of my learning journey.

 ## Technologies Used